SolaceProducts/event-management-agent/docs/rest.md

 Each plugin requires its own custom set of authentication and identification attributes that must be supplied by the user.

-## Solace PubSub+
+## Solace

-The PubSub+ plugin uses the SEMP API to collect configured and dynamic broker data such as information on queues, clients and subscriptions.
+The Solace plugin uses the SEMP API to collect configured and dynamic broker data such as information on queues, clients and subscriptions.

 ## Kafka